Learning Emacs More Effectively

 Most of the power of Emacs comes with its command4 system.
 If you know the name of a command, you can call it by pressing

 M-x and typing it.
-When you read some instructions on Stack Exchange or Reddit and they casually mention a command that might help you, just type
+When you read some instructions on Stack Exchange or Reddit and they casually mention a command that looks useful, just type

 M-x followed by the command name and it’ll run.